I’m not going to lie losing my hair is a big deal!!!

 How you can help me…wig fund please donate if you can.

 I have already cut my hair shoulder length as my hair used to be quite damaged at the ends it looked rather frizzy.
-Now it’s cut it looks really nice and healthy so I don’t want to lose it!!
+Now it’s cut it looks really nice and healthy so I don’t want to lose it, rather hard to avoid though unfortunately.

-I don’t think I could ever shaved off G.I Jane style, I would rather get a pixie cut to see what I’ll look like when it grows back and let it fall out from a short length.
+I don’t think I could have ever shaved it off G.I Jane style like lots of ladies do.
+I would rather get a pixie cut to see what I’ll look like when it grows back and let it fall out from a short length but even this scares me.
+A rather negative friend I had at the time said sorry but you won’t suit short hair, I thought that’s nice considering I’m about to lose my hair!!

 I could attempt to keep my hair but it would be via a ‘cold cap’ which I have heard is quite an unbearable process, it’s filled with ice and strapped on tight.
-The cold cap gives you brain freeze and adds a considerable length of time onto your chemo session.
-Patients often need paracetamol and ibuprofen to delay with the first fifteen minutes.
+The cold cap gives you brain freeze and adds a considerable length of time onto your chemo session (around 5 hours instead of 1).
+Patients often need paracetamol and ibuprofen to help with the first fifteen minutes.

 The cold cap sounds painful and can make you feel numb I’m really unsure if I should go for it.
 The worst thing is that I’m reading a lot of people still lose their hair despite the effort of the cold cap, some have excessive hair thinning which can be covered over.